emef/nimarrow/README.md

 `nimarrow` provides an ergonomic nim interface to the lower level libarrow c api.

+# Dependencies

+`nimarrow` depends on the package `nimarrow_glib` which provides bindings to the  libarrow-glib and liboarquet-glib shared libraries.
+See the [installation notes](https://github.com/emef/nimarrow_glib/#installation-notes) for instructions on how to install those libraries.

 # Project Status

 This library is still a WIP and will be developed alongside the [nimarrow_glib](https://github.com/emef/nimarrow_glib/) library which exposes the libarrow-glib c API.